eduzeu/546website/README.md

 npm install
 ```

+If you already have the project downloaded, you can skip the `clone` step.

 If it doesn't run on the first try, then do the following command on the terminal:
 ```bash
 npm i